0xprincess/royal-llama/README.md

 - runs LLaMA-13B within 24 GiB of RAM. (adopted from [https://github.com/tloen/llama-int8])
 - implemented xformers' memory efficient attention
 - runs on Windows (linux should work too)
+- has an option to run IPython interactive console after it load the model.
+Enable it with `--ipython` cli flag

 ### From [https://github.com/tloen/llama-int8]'s README:
 The code contains the following changes: